Anjana-Janekshaka/TaelioAI/README.md

-# TaelioAI
+TaelioAI 🚀

-TaelioAI is an intelligent AI-powered tool designed to help writers, storytellers, and creatives bring their ideas to life.
-It acts as a story idea generator, writer, and editor agent all in one.
-Whether you want to brainstorm plots, draft stories, or polish your writing, TaelioAI provides inspired, coherent, and engaging content in seconds.
+TaelioAI – Your AI Storytelling Companion

+TaelioAI is an AI-powered story assistant that helps you generate, write, and edit stories effortlessly.
+Whether you’re brainstorming ideas, drafting narratives, or polishing your writing, TaelioAI brings your stories to life!

+Features ✨

+Idea Generator: Spark creative story ideas from simple prompts.

+Story Writer: Automatically draft compelling narratives.

+Editor Agent: Improve grammar, style, and coherence.

+Customizable Output: Tailor tone and genre to your preference.

+Fun & Interactive: Designed for writers, hobbyists, and creatives.